 The most depleted section of upper beach between salients is regarded as the ord centre.
 Here, sediment cover is thin or possibly absent altogether from the surface of the clay platform that underlies the beach.

-Fine material released from a newly eroded cliff or platform at an ord centre adds little to the breach but may well contribute to a downdrift configuration.
+Fine material released from a newly eroded cliff or platform adds little near an ord centre but may well contribute to a downdrift configuration.

 Below is a chart composed of nine consecutive cross-beach profiles representing a distance along the beach of four kilometres, from Cowden to Aldbrough, in units of 500 metres.
 The vertical scale is approximately twice that of the horizontal.

 Pr55.
-The sequence starts with a salient (at left of image) providing a full upper beach above a clear transition (the point where beach slope changes) and a wide lower beach.
+The sequence starts with a salient (at left of image) providing a full upper beach and clear transition (the point where beach slope changes) and a wide lower beach.

 Pr56.
 A proto-runnel appears, accompanied by a drop in upper beach level, signifying sediment depletion behind the main sediment mass.